jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 * Ability to move ongoing tasks off to other equipment, to prevent disruption of already started tasks.

-* Ability to schedule changes rather than making them abruptly, with associated signaling exchanges and possible transient routing and other failures.
+* Ability to schedule changes in advance rather than making them abruptly, with associated signaling exchanges and possible transient routing and other failures.
 See for instance the time-variant routing work in the IETF {{RFC9657}} {{I-D.ietf-tvr-requirements}}
   {{I-D.ietf-tvr-schedule-yang}} {{I-D.ietf-tvr-alto-exposure}}.

-* Efficient propagation of changes of new routes, new set of servers, etc. as to reduce the amount of time where state across the network is not synchronized.
+* Efficient propagation of changes of new routes, new set of servers, etc. as to reduce the amount of time where state is not synchronized across the network.
 The needs for the propagation solution needs to be driven by dynamic scaling and sustainability as well as other aspects, such as recovery from failures.

-* Never expect a fixed set of resources, plan for dynamic set of resources, and build mechanisms to deal with dynamic changes.
+* Build mechanisms to deal with dynamic changes: Plan for dynamic set of resources, and not expect to work with a fixed set of resources.

 * Dynamic scaling requires automation in most cases, e.g., to turn on new service instances.
 See again {{I-D.pignataro-enviro-sustainability-architecture}} for a discussion of automation.